How we made Tegant VPN even faster!

-Many of our customers send us regular feedback about Tegant, which is very helpful to us to improve the app even further.
+Many of our customers send us regular feedback about Tegant, which is extremely helpful to us and allows us to constantly improve the app.
 One thing we are often praised for is how fast Tegant is.
-This feedback has touched us and made us wonder if we could build on top of it and make Tegant connect even faster!Photo by Taras Makarenko
+This feedback has touched us and made us wonder if we could go even further and make Tegant connect even faster!Photo by Taras Makarenko

 At first, it seemed very challenging to seek out ways in which we could make Tegant even faster than it already is.
 We knew that every time a user taps on the connect button, we had to connect to the central server first to run some checks.
 Moreover, the central server isn’t always located in the same region as the VPN server itself.
 Hence, depending on the location of the user, this can slow down the process by a couple of seconds.

 To speed up the process even further, we had to find out the whereabouts of a bottleneck and find ways in which to improve it.
 The performance tests pointed out the database to be the slowest part of the process.
 So, we laid out a plan for how to improve this.